What is Bogardus social distance scale and how does it help?

 Another intriguing aspect of the Bogardus scale is that it shows cumulative results.
 That means if someone agrees to one item in a question, there’s an agreement with other preceding items, too.

-Bogardus Social Distance Scale Survey Questions
+Bogardus Social Distance Scale Survey Questions with Examples

 How to use the Bogardus scale in a survey, then?